 There are a diverse range of automation capabilities offered through eTMF systems.
 To determine the right balance of automation and functionality needed to manage your TMF, complete this comprehensive eTMF selection checklist.

-What are common pitfalls to watch out for?
+What are common pitfalls to watch out for in eTMF implementations?

 Not all eTMF systems are created equal.
 Avoid systems with rigid TMF structure because they may lack the ability to customize beyond the TMF reference model. eTMF systems should be able to integrate with other eClinical technologies such as a CTMS or EDC to create a single source for trial data.
 Be wary of eTMF systems that lack integrations or offer limited integration capabilities that prevent real-time, accurate access to your data.